tomlooman/tomlooman.github.io/_posts/2021-06-03-unreal-engine-cpp-save-system.md

 First, let's briefly talk about the system design so you have a better understanding of intent once we get into the code.

-Unreal has a built-in [SaveGame UObject](https://dev.epicgames.com/documentation/en-us/unreal-engine/saving-and-loading-your-game-in-unreal-engine) that we inherit from and add variables to be written to disk.
-Another powerful feature is the Serialize() function available in every UObject/Actor to convert our variables to a binary array and back into variables again.
-To decide which variables to store, Unreal uses a ['SaveGame' UPROPERTY](https://benui.ca/unreal/uproperty/#savegame) specifier.
-The resulting binary array per Actor can be added to the SaveGame object just before writing to disk.
+Unreal has a built-in [`SaveGame` UObject](https://dev.epicgames.com/documentation/en-us/unreal-engine/saving-and-loading-your-game-in-unreal-engine) that we inherit from and add variables to be written to disk.
+Another powerful feature is the `Serialize()` function available in every UObject/Actor to convert our variables to a binary array and back into variables again.
+To decide which variables to store, Unreal uses a [`SaveGame` `UPROPERTY`](https://benui.ca/unreal/uproperty/#savegame) specifier.
+The resulting binary array per Actor can be added to the `SaveGame` object just before writing to disk.

 Loading the game will basically do the inverse operations.
 We load the SaveGame UObject from disk, all the variables get restored in this SaveGame object.
 We then pass all these variables back into the Objects/Actors they originated from such as Player position, Credits earned, and individual Actor's state (matched by the Actor's Name in our example) such as whether a treasure chest was looted in our previous session.

 To identify which Actors we wish to save state for we use an [Interface](/unreal-engine-cpp-guide/#interfaces).
-We also use this interface to allow Actors to respond to a game load (_OnActorLoaded_) so he may run some actor-specific code to properly restore animation state etc. In [Project Orion](https://github.com/tomlooman/ActionRoguelike) I re-used my _[GameplayInterface](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/Core/RogueGameplayInterface.h)_, but I would recommend you make a fresh interface specifically for marking objects/actors as savable (eg. _SavableObjectInterface_)
+We also use this interface to allow Actors to respond to a game load (`OnActorLoaded`) so he may run some actor-specific code to properly restore animation state etc. In [Project Orion](https://github.com/tomlooman/ActionRoguelike) I re-used my _[GameplayInterface](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/Core/RogueGameplayInterface.h)_, but I would recommend you make a fresh interface specifically for marking objects/actors as savable (eg. `SavableObjectInterface`)

 SaveGame files will be placed under **../MyProject/Saved/SaveGames/**